corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 When deploying the C5 cluster to Kubernetes using Helm, certificate information can be provided as a Kubernetes secret.
 The Cluster administrator can either create a Kubernetes secret manually to hold the certificate information or allow Helm to generate a new secret.

-Our Helm values file now has a parameter to specifysecret name under `Values.workers.rest.tls.secretName`.
-If this optional value is not provided, Helm will generate certificate data at installation time and will automatically create K8s secret for REST Worker to use.
+You can specify the secret name in the Helm values file under the parameter  `Values.workers.rest.tls.secretName`.
+If this optional value is not provided, Helm generates the certificate data at installation time and automatically creates a Kubernetes secret for the REST Worker to use.

 {{< note >}}
 If the TLS certificate has been installed as a Kubernetes secret and subsequently secret data modified, REST Worker Pod will not currently detect a change in the TLS certificate data until Pod is restarted.